The Future Of Work Is Solving Problems

 Millennials can have it tough these days.

-With more students graduating from college or university than ever before and entering a challenging workforce, the chances of finding a career that fulfils you, seems a daunting task, indeed.
+With more students graduating from college or university than ever before and entering a challenging workforce, the chances of finding a career that fulfills you, seem a daunting task, indeed.

 It’s only natural that young people feel unsure when entering the world of work – we are faced with headlines about robots taking over our jobs and many traditional industries disappearing altogether.

-Social media has given Millennials an access to knowledge that was previously available for the selected few.
+Social media has given Millennials access to knowledge that was previously available for the selected few.

 It is expected that by 2025, Millennials will make up around 75% of the US workforce, so the topic of employment is an important issue for the world at large.